Ramkrishna Nagar, Karimganj: Sport

 Inter-state Football championships are famous in Ramkrishna Nagar.
 Teams from Tripura, Bangladesh, Shillong also participate in the events.
 Inter-school football matches and local matches are also played on regular basis.
 Red ball cricket is also popular in Ramkrishna Nagar.
 Nowadays, Women football matches are also played.
 All these matches are played in Netaji Baag, Ramkrishna Nagar.

 Amenities

-It Has a basic primary health care center with Ambulances.
-The area also has its own police Station which was established in 1994 and a fire brigade station.
-A new Petrol Pump of IOCL named M/S Yashoda & Sons Energy Station was established on 1 December 2020.
-The Pump was inaugurated by Honorable MP, Shri Kripanath Mallah in presence of dignitaries of IOCL and local people.
-It is the 1st Petrol Pump of Ramkrishnanagar and brought to people much respite.
-The Pump offers Free Air, cleaned Toilet, Free Parking and Lubricants sales along with usual Petrol and Diesel.
+It has a basic primary health care center with ambulances.
+The area also has its own police station which was established in 1994 and a fire brigade station.